 Question from David: Living in Portland, Oregon, David is 34 years old.
 With no prerequisites for anything, he basically has nothing underneath his belt.
 But it's something he is strongly considering.
 He has a BA from University of California Sta.
 Cruz in the Classics which he got five years ago.
 Currently, he is just hanging around and not doing much.
 He wants to go back to school and thinking about medical school or PA school.
 He wants to know my thoughts, how to get started, and some do's and don'ts being in a stage this late.

 The fact you're calling me and asking the question of whether you should do it or not, well, I can't answer that for anybody.

 The problem I had with this question is the student said he's sitting around not doing much.
-And just thinking about medicine and PA school, you should be out doing Go shadow a medical student.
+And just thinking about medicine and PA school, you should be out doing!
+Go shadow a medical student.
 Go shadow a physician.
 Shadow a PA.
 Go and get involved in clinical volunteering.
-Be around the patient.
+Be around patients.
 Don't sit around and say you really like scrubs so you think you want to be a doctor.
-Your bachelor's didn't do enough for you since you're just sitting around doing nothing do so maybe a doctor is what you want to do.
+Your bachelor's didn't do enough for you since you're just sitting around doing nothing, so maybe being a doctor is what you want to do.
 You cannot think theoretically about this stuff.
-Go do it and make sure you enjoy being around patients.
+Go experience it and make sure you enjoy being around patients.
 If you have done both and you are looking at both and you're still unsure, shadow a physician and a PA.
 Ask them what they like about their job.
 Ask the PA why they didn't go to medical school.
 Ask them why they chose to go the PA school route.

 PA's will give you different reasons for going this route while physicians will also give you different reasons for why they chose it.
 But you have to go and explore it yourself.
 Don't sit around and think what it looks like being a doctor.
 You need to go out and experience it for yourself.